sukhinlv/voteforlunch/README.md

 For simplicity, I use H2 in-memory database, that fills with some test data using InitializeData#commandLineRunner ORM framework is Spring Data JPA
 Entities are mapped to DTOs using simple mapper classes without using Mapstruct or other complex libraries Application uses ehCache for caching.
 Due to the logic of application only MenuService use cache for menus.
 Because I think that it will be the narrowest place.

+Cached: menu, votes distribution